 Alarm Test Test of camp emergency alarm system and procedures.
 See instructions on pp. 14-16 of this guide.
-All Camp Challenge Troop or patrol strives to participate in as many program area activities as An Camp Chancing possible during their week at camp.
-Betcha can't do all 17. (see page 52) All Faith Service All camp programs come to a halt during the All Faith Service held at the Maxim All I ditil Service All Faith Chapel.
-The staff along with units will perform in this closing campfire, the best Closing Campfire performance of the week.
+All Camp Challenge Troop or patrol strives to participate in as many program area activities as possible during their week at camp.
+Betcha can't do all 16. (see page 53) All Faith Service All camp programs come to a halt during the All Faith Service held at the Maxim All Faith Chapel.
+Closing Campfire The staff along with units will perform in this closing campfire, the best performance of the week.
 Various awards and recognition will also be given out during this program.
-At the Bogan Waterfront units gather and compete to see who can dominate Fire Hase Competition the bucket on the rope.
-Units use a fire hose to push the bucket to the other Fire Hose Competition side of the beach in this aerial tug of war.
+Fire Hose Competition At the Bogan Waterfront units gather and compete to see who can dominate the bucket on the rope.
+Units use a fire hose to push the bucket to the other side of the beach in this aerial tug of war.
 Dress to get wet and have a great time!
 Friendship Fires Unit initiative.
-Co Cuson Help the environment by collecting, sorting and depositing as many recyclables Go Green as you can by Thursday's SPL meeting.
-Each week groups depart from Clark Field and make their way to the Hermit Hermit Pilgrimage Area in silence.
+Go Green Help the environment by collecting, sorting and depositing as many recyclables as you can by Thursday's SPL meeting.
+Hermit Pilgrimage Each week groups depart from Clark Field and make their way to the Hermit Area in silence.
 Once there the history of Camp Sequassen is portrayed in a creative and engaging performance.
-Land and Car Camar Join your troop for an all out crazy competition.
-Wacky games to test your Land and Sea Games teamwork!
-Most program areas are closed Wednesday evenings to allow participation in Open Program the fire hose competition.
-Join our staff at the amphitheater as they introduce themselves at our opening Opening Campfire campfire.
-Senior Patrol Leaders will be provided with a list of sports and games to choose SPL Selected Sport/Activity from for the Thursday evening activity.
-SPLs will decide on the event during the 3.
-2 Selected Sport, Activity Tuesday Senior Patrol Leader meeting.
-The Sequassen Staff takes on the winning unit in the Ultimate Frisbee Staff vs. Camper Sport Tournament of the week. roundingle of the week
+Land and Sea Games Join your troop for an all out crazy competition.
+Wacky games to test your teamwork!
+Open Program Most program areas are closed Wednesday evenings to allow participation in the fire hose competition.
+Opening Campfire Join our staff at the amphitheater as they introduce themselves at our opening campfire.
+Staff vs. Camper Sport The Sequassen Staff takes on the winning unit in the Ultimate Frisbee Tournament of the week.